gdquest-demos/godot-open-rpg/game_concept.md

 ## The world

-The world of Godot is a sandbox game.
+The world of Godot is an allegory of the game creator’s journey.
 It mixes unspoiled nature and technology, especially elements related to game creation.

-### The characters' opponents

-Bugs?
+### Monsters: the Bugs

+The monsters in the game spawn from software bugs.

+The protagonists encounter bugs on their way to their goal.
+Bugs arise from anywhere, from any game component, including e.g. the UI, and sometimes from the characters themselves.

+Bugs take various shapes inspired by insects and animals.

+*This gives us designers room to share some of our experiences into the game demos.*

 ## Technology ##